 Committee Member 1

 The author retains all rights with regard to copyright.
 The author certifies that written permission from the owner(s) of third-party copyrighted matter included in the thesis, dissertation, paper, or record of study has been obtained.
 The author further certifies that IRB approval has been obtained for this thesis, or that IRB approval is not necessary for this thesis.
 Insofar as this thesis, dissertation, paper, or record of study is an educational record as defined in the Family Educational Rights and Privacy Act (FERPA) (20 USC 1232g), the author has granted consent to disclosure of it to anyone who requests a copy.

 Approval has been obtained for this item

-(2017).Translational profiling of adipocytes within adipose depots and intermuscular adipose tissues [Master’s thesis, the American University in Cairo].
+(2017).Translational profiling of adipocytes within adipose depots and intermuscular adipose tissues [Doctoral Dissertation, the American University in Cairo].
 AUC Knowledge Fountain.

 Hassan, Sara Serag.
 Translational profiling of adipocytes within adipose depots and intermuscular adipose tissues.
 2017.
-American University in Cairo, Master's thesis.
+American University in Cairo, Doctoral Dissertation.
 AUC Knowledge Fountain.